Taipei Grand Mosque: 1960 structure

 In 1999, the mosque faced a risk of demolition to due a land dispute with a cement company.
 It was reported that the cement company declared ownership of land where the mosque is located.
 They attempted to dismantle the mosque in order to reclaim the land.
 However, concerned legislators of the area and the Taipei City Government under Mayor Ma Ying-jeou, turned the mosque into a historic building on 29 June 1999 in order to preserve diverse cultural development.
 The mosque board still had to solve the land dispute.

-Speaking at the mosque in December 2001 during Eid al-Fitr, Mayor Ma thanked the Indonesian workers for their contribution to Taiwan and gave them festive greeting.
-The mayor was spotted wearing Jinnah cap while greeting the workers and spoke some Bahasa Indonesia.
+Speaking at the mosque in December 2001 during Eid al-Fitr, Mayor Ma thanked the Indonesian workers for their contribution to Taiwan and gave them a festive greeting.
+The mayor was spotted wearing a Jinnah cap while greeting the workers and spoke some Bahasa Indonesia.
 He cited that 20,000 of the 36,000 foreign workers in Taipei were Indonesians, who had contributed much to the construction and household assistance of Taipei City.
 He also said that if all of those workers took the same day off, one-quarter of the city would be paralyzed.

 On 25 December 2015, vice presidential candidate Wang Ju-hsuan visited the mosque as part of her election campaign.
 In 2018, the mosque was renovated at an estimated cost of million, in which million of it will be borne by the Department of Cultural Affairs of Taipei City Government.
 The renovation is divided into two phases and it was expected to be completed by May 2023.
 On 29 September 2020, Chunghwa Post released stamps featuring Taipei Grand Mosque and Taichung Mosque with denomination of and respectively.